Pete O'Brien (o'bripe03)

 - Born February 9, 1958 in Santa Monica, CA USA

 Known as a solid hitter and a good fielder, first baseman Pete O'Brien played a dozen seasons in the majors, mostly with the Texas Rangers.

 Following the 1988 season, O'Brien was traded along with two others to the Cleveland Indians for Julio Franco.
-After one summer in Cleveland, he became a free agent and signed a four-year deal with the Seattle Mariners.
-He struggled with injuries in his first season with the M's, hitting just .224 with 5 homers in 108 games, but bounced back in 1991, hitting 17 home runs and leading American League first baseman with a .997 fielding percentage.
+After one summer in Cleveland in 1989, he became a free agent and signed a four-year deal with the Seattle Mariners.
+He struggled with injuries in his first season with the M's in 1990, hitting just .224 with 5 homers in 108 games, but bounced back in 1991, hitting 17 home runs and leading American League first baseman with a .997 fielding percentage.
 However, with the emergence of Tino Martinez, O'Brien's role was reduced, and he was released in 1993.

 Notable Achievements